zsoltmester/saturn/README.md

 - Fatal errors should be more descriptive
 - Move the strings to the Localizable.strings
 - Create a global constants file and move the constants there
+- Refactor FetchError to a concrete error enum

 ### Cikkek, amik még jól jöhetnek